lite-xl/lite-xl.github.io/README.md

 This will install all dependencies and run `mkdocs serve`.

+### Windows

+On Windows with MSYS2, there is [an issue] that breaks the minifier we're using.
+Instead, install Python with the Python installer and install poetry with pip, then run the commands above.

+You might also need [GTK Runtime] to support all the imaging stuff (e.g. social cards).

 The server supports auto code reloading, so the website will automatically refresh if changes were made.